dkarhi/iblt/README.md

 - \[\](key): Returns the value for the given key or nil if not found.
 This method will sometimes return nil even though the item has been inserted, which is a property of IBLTs.
 - inspect!(): Returns a string of all key-value pairs that have been inserted into the IBLT.
 This method will sometimes fail to return all key-value pairs that have been inserted, which is a property of IBLTs.
 This method also destroys the data.

-For this particular implementation, both the key and value must be integers.
+For this particular implementation, both the key and value must be strings.
 Also, a separate array is created for each hash function so that hashes yield distinct locations.
 Each array is of size m/k where m is the total size and k is the number of hash functions used.
 Instead of k distinct hash functions, we use k number of runs of CRC32 with a slightly different seed (incrementing the seed by 1).

 ## Usage